-- 1. Evaluate Alternative to obtain a Matcher m1. - 2.
-Evaluate Term to obtain a Matcher m2. - 3.
+- 1. Evaluate Alternative to obtain a Matcher m1. - Evaluate Term to obtain a Matcher m2.
+Beturn an internal Matcher alcours that takes two arguments is State word of - 3.
 Return an internal Matcher closure that takes two arguments, a State x and a Continuation c, and performs the following: - 1.
-Create a Continuation d that takes a State argument y and returns the result of calling m2(y, c). - 2.
-Call mI(x, d) and return its result.
+Create a Continuation d that takes a State argument y and returns the result of calling m2(y, x) - c).
+2. Call ml(x, d) and return its result.